mai-repo/Newscraper/README.md

 #### Pokémon Data Schema
 ![Pokemon](https://github.com/user-attachments/assets/d62e113d-b918-45ca-a037-ea6f82fc7f58)

-The Pokémon data is stored in an SQLite database with the following schema:
+The Pokémon data is stored in an PostgreSQL database with the following schema:

 ```sql
 CREATE TABLE IF NOT EXISTS pokemon (